11 Signs You Need A Spiritual Detox & How To Make It Happen

 - You can’t even remember the last time you took a walk, watched the sunset or sunrise, walked barefoot in the grass, or felt the summer breeze on your face.

-Here are a few ways to engage in a spiritual detox.
-Remember, please do so with compassion.
-Above all else, be kind to yourself.
-We are all doing the best we can, and everyone wants to be happy and free from suffering.
+If you'e established you're in need of a spiritual cleanse, here are a few ways to do it.
+Do these things with compassion and above all else, be kind to yourself.
+We're all doing the best we can, and everyone wants to be happy and free from suffering.

 1. Surround yourself with people who make you laugh and genuinely make you happy.